WBBM-TV: Subchannels

-The station's digital signal is multiplexed:
+As of early February 2024, WBBM-TV broadcasts a multiplexed ATSC 3.0 signal.
+To maintain compatibility with the current majority of digital televisions, the station's channels are also broadcast in ATSC 1.0 format on the multiplexed signals of other Chicago television stations as follows:

-WBBM-TV is currently the only "full-power" television station in Chicago that operates its digital signal on the VHF band (as it had done prior to the June 2009 digital transition).
-WBBM-TV's rival station, WLS-TV, was the only other station to have operated its full-power digital signal on a VHF allocation until the station moved its digital broadcasts to UHF channel 44, in order to alleviate reception problems, although it retained VHF channel 7 as the allotment for its digital fill-in translator when it launched on October 31, 2009.
-Some viewers have had trouble picking up VHF signals after the June 12 transition; as a result, WBBM's newscasts were simulcast over WWME-CA (channel 23), which served as a low-power analog nightlight service on its analog signal following the transition.
+WBBM-TV is currently the only "full-power" television station in Chicago that broadcasts its digital signal on the VHF band (as it has since its earliest days), a band that some viewers have had trouble receiving following the June 2009 transition to digital.
+By contrast, WLS-TV — a rival of WBBM and the only other Chicago TV station to have operated its full-power digital signal on a VHF allocation — moved its digital broadcasts to the UHF band (channel 44), to alleviate the problems associated with VHF reception.
+(However, WLS retained VHF channel 7 as the allotment for its digital fill-in translator when it launched on October 31, 2009.)

-Low power repeater
+Low-power repeater

+To accommodate viewers having trouble picking up its VHF signal after the June 2009 digital transition, WBBM's newscasts were simulcast on an analog signal over WWME-CA (UHF channel 23), a low-power station operating a nightlight transition service.

 In addition, WBBM-TV applied for a construction permit to build a low-power fill-in repeater on UHF channel 26 (the former allocation of the analog signal of WCIU-TV).
 However, the FCC notified WBBM that the channel 26 allocation would interfere with low-power station W25DW; on April 1, 2010, WBBM was given a 30-day notice by the agency to address the issue or have the application dismissed.
 It applied only for a repeater on that channel and not a full-powered signal move (as WLS-TV did).
 The FCC granted WBBM-TV a construction permit for the channel 26 repeater on January 18, 2012.
 WBBM's translator on UHF channel 26 signed on the air on March 13, 2014, with its signal operating at low power to prevent signal interference with ABC affiliate WKOW in Madison, Wisconsin.

-In February 2017, in a channel sharing partnership reached to address channel 2's ever-persistent reception problems in the market, Weigel and CBS Television Stations announced that WBBM-TV and its Decades subchannel would respectively be simulcast on digital subchannels 48.3 and 48.4 of Weigel-owned independent station WMEU-CD indefinitely.
+In February 2017, in a channel sharing partnership reached to address channel 2's ever-persistent reception problems in the market, Weigel and CBS Television Stations announced that WBBM-TV and its Decades subchannel would respectively be simulcast on digital subchannels 48.3 and 48.4 of Weigel-owned independent station WMEU-CD.
+With WBBM-TV's ATSC 1.0 signal moving to WGN-TV's spectrum, the simulcast ended in 2024.

 WBBM-LD (RF 26) signed off April 19, 2017.

+ATSC 3.0

+In January 2024, CBS News and Stations announced that WBBM-TV would transition to the ATSC 3.0 standard, or known as "NextGenTV", as a lighthouse station for the Chicago area, starting February 5, 2024.
+WGN-TV, on UHF channel 19, now carries an ATSC 1.0 simulcast, which also allows the station to broadcast on the UHF band for the current majority of its viewers.